realFrogboy/Cpp-course/6_OpenCL/README.md

         ./gtest

-Run gtests with handmade sequences and corner cases.
+Program runs gtests with handmade sequences and corner cases.